The Frankel property for self-shrinkers from the viewpoint of elliptic PDE's: Basic notation and purpose of the paper

 We are mainly interested in {\it properly immersed} self-shrinkers.
 A remarkable result by Q. Ding and Y.L.
 Xin, \cite{DiXi}, states that a properly immersed self-shrinker $x: \GS^{m} \to \rr^{m+1}_{f}$ has extrinsic Euclidean volume growth

 and, hence, finite weighted volume

-This latter condition implies that the complete weighted manifold $\GS^{m}_{f}$ is {\it $f$-parabolic}, i.e., for any $u \in \C^{0}(\GS)\cap W^{1,2}_{\mathrm{loc}}(\GS)$,
+This latter condition implies that the complete weighted manifold $\GS^{m}_{f}$ is {\it $f$-parabolic}, i.e., for any $u \in \C^{0}(\GS)\cap \W^{1,2}_{\mathrm{loc}}(\GS)$,

-It is well known that parabolicity is a kind of compactness from several view points, including maximum principles and global Stokes theorems.
-This is already visible from the characterising property \eqref{fparab}.
+It is well known that parabolicity is a kind of compactness from several viewpoints, including global Stokes theorems and maximum principles, as it is already visible from the above definition.